svenvg93/GitBook/docker/databases/grafana-loki.md

 # Grafana Loki

 Grafana Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
-This guide provides a detailed walkthrough for setting up Loki, covering installation, configuration, and integration with Grafana to streamline log aggregation and visualization.
+This guide provides detailed instructions for setting up Loki, covering installation, configuration, and integration with Grafana to streamline log aggregation and visualization.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!